PlasmaFAIR/nc-complex/README.md

 ==========

 `nc-complex` is a lightweight, drop-in extension for netCDF that handles reading and writing complex numbers.
-Currently there is just a C API, but this is being integrated into [netcdf4-python][netcdf4], and C++ and Fortran APIs are planned.
+Currently there are C and C++ APIs, and it has been integrated into [netcdf4-python][netcdf4].
+A Fortran API is also planned.

 The `nc-complex` library understands most of the major existing conventions for storing complex numbers, including as a compound